COSI-Lab/book/src/infrastructure/network/switches.md

 FHILL is currently our top level fiber networking switch.
 It is a [Mikrotik CRS326-24S+2Q+RM](https://mikrotik.com/product/crs326_24s_2q_rm) running `RouterOS v7`.
-The management interface is assigned to `128.153.145.21`, and is currently only accessible by plugging in to one of the service ports.
+The management interface is assigned to `128.153.145.21`, and is currently accessible from within the lab network.
 If in doubt, the Ethernet port labeled `MGMT/BOOT` should always be configured to allow access to the management interface.